SysKitTeam/docs-point/docs/access-management/restrictions.md

 With **the new Restrictions column on the Site Overview screen**, you can now easily view whether a site has:

-* **Restricted SiteAccess**, if access to the site is restricted to members of whitelisted groups
+* **Restricted Site Access**, if access to the site is restricted to members of whitelisted groups
 * **Restricted Copilot Content Discoverability**, if site content is exempt from Microsoft 365 Copilot
 * **Restricted Site Access and Restricted Copilot Content Discoverability**, if both restrictions are applied to the site
 * **No Restrictions**, if no access restrictions are applied to the site.